top of page

 • Citrus fruits: Oranges, lemons, lime, grapefruit, and strawberries are known to have a high content of vitamin C with 100g of Orange fruit containing about 59.1mg of vitamin C.

-• Bell peppers: The nutritional content of the bell peppers varies, with a 100g of red bell pepper containing about 142 mg of vitamin C, orange bell pepper containing 158mg, green bell pepper containing about 99.5mg, ad yellow bell peppers containing 139 mg of vitamin C.
+• Bell peppers: The nutritional content of the bell peppers varies, with 100g of red bell pepper containing about 142 mg of vitamin C, orange bell pepper containing 158mg, green bell pepper containing about 99.5mg, and yellow bell peppers containing 139 mg of vitamin C.

 • Strawberries: These are excellent sources of vitamin C containing 59.6 g per 100g of vitamin C.